AndresBarreraJ/heatmap-api/README.md

 Steps to run heatmap-api
 1. git clone https://github.com/AndresBarreraJ/heatmap-api.git
-2. In terminal or console got to project directory.
+2. In your console to where the project directory is located.
 3. mvn spring-boot:run

 Summary: